JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

     install schedules, re-PARSE_FILE  <- call sites become the generated FSMs SYN.DO_SWEEP_AND_AUTO_PIPELINE     <- §4 sweep + §6 AUTO_PIPELINE loop
-    timing met, or nothing/only-floors blamed?  -> done otherwise shrink the blamed FSMs' per-state budget and go again
+    timing met, or nothing/only-floors blamed?  -> done last tightening gained no fmax?             -> done (path is not in the states) otherwise shrink the blamed FSMs' per-state budget and go again
 ```